Warning

 • DELAYED symptoms – 24 hours to 7 days of last SACT dose.

 • Rescue anti-emetics should be given to patients to use “as required” for poorly controlled symptoms.
-If nausea & vomiting (N&V) controlled, consider regular rather than prn dosing and choice of any additional agents should be based on assessment of appropriate administration route and disease related issues e.g. brain metastases, electrolyte disturbances, opioids, infection, tumour infiltration of bowel or gastric obstruction.
+If nausea & vomiting (N&V) is controlled, consider regular rather than prn dosing and choice of any additional agents should be based on assessment of appropriate administration route and disease related issues e.g. brain metastases, electrolyte disturbances, opioids, infection, tumour infiltration of bowel or gastric obstruction.
 The chosen anti-emetic should not aggravate symptoms e.g. metoclopramide and gastric obstruction, 5HT3 antagonist and constipation.

-• ADMINISTRATION NOTE: Where prescribed intravenously, dexamethasone should be administered slowly (bolus over several minutes or infused over 15 – 30 minutes).
+• ADMINISTRATION NOTE: When prescribed intravenously, dexamethasone should be administered slowly (bolus over several minutes or infused over 15 – 30 minutes).
 If required intravenously, 5HT3 antagonists (granisetron or ondansetron) should be administered as an infusion over 15 minutes and not bolused.
 Note that concurrent administration of steroids can enhance the efficacy of 5HT3 antagonists.

 Table 1: Patient risk factors for emesis